Threats to U.S. Agriculture from U.S. Trade Policies (UPDATED)

 - The effects of increased tariffs on agricultural exports from the United States to Canada and Mexico would likely be quite uneven across states.
 The map depicts the exposure of each state to agricultural trade with Canada and Mexico as a percentage of the states' total agricultural exports (which differs from the pattern of effects of a withdrawal from NAFTA across other sectors of the economy).
 The Farm Bureau lists Vermont, North Dakota, South Dakota, Delaware and Missouri as the states whose agricultural exports are most at risk from a NAFTA withdrawal.

 - Many American farmers are already facing reduced prices and lower incomes, relative to earlier in the decade.
-Prices for wheat, soybean and corn — which are listed among the top 10 U.S. commodities by cash receipts — have fallen by 54, 57 and 80 percent respectively since their peaks in 2012, and stayed roughly stable throughout 2017.
-Largely as a result of lower commodity prices, net farm income decreased dramatically from a record high of $123.8 billion in 2013 to $63.4 billion in 2017.
-These already depressed agricultural export prices would experience downward pressure if trade barriers were erected against U.S. agricultural exports.
+Prices received by farms for wheat, soybean and corn — which were listed among the top 10 U.S. commodities by cash receipts in 2016 — have fallen by 39, 41 and 53 percent respectively since their peaks in 2012.
+Largely as a result of lower commodity prices, net farm income decreased dramatically from a record high of $123.8 billion in 2013 to $63.8 billion in 2017, with a slight decrease forecast for 2018 (see here).
+These already depressed agricultural export prices would experience downward pressure if more trade barriers were erected against U.S. agricultural exports.
 Since the United States is a net exporter of these commodities, tariff barriers will depress domestic prices as well.

 What this Means: